Glaucomacauses, symptoms and treatments

 Is glaucoma hereditary?

-The most common type, called primary open-angle glaucoma (POAG), can have a genetic component.
+The most common form of glaucoma, called primary open-angle glaucoma (POAG), can have a genetic component.
 Not everyone who has a genetic predisposition to glaucoma will develop the condition.
 Other factors, such as age, race, and overall health, also play a role in the development of glaucoma.

 What does glaucoma vision look like?